cloudpilot-emu/cloudpilot-emu.github.io/README.md

 # About

-CloudpilotEmu (or just Cloudpilot) is a web-based emulator for PalmOS.
+CloudpilotEmu is a web-based emulator for PalmOS.
 It emulates dragonball based devices and supports PalmOS up to version 4.x.
 CloudpilotEmu is based on the original POSE emulator.
 Currrently, the following devices are supported: